TriTue2011/tutorials/README.en.md

 ## Voice Assist - Favorite YouTube Channels

-Automatically surface the newest videos from your must-watch channels and play them on your chosen devices.
+Are you a die-hard fan of "MrBeast" or "Linus Tech Tips"?
+This blueprint ensures you never miss the latest videos from your favorite creators.

 **Key Features:**

-- **New Video Checks:** Automatically checks your pre-configured favorite YouTube channels for new content.
+- **Stay Updated:** Automatically check your subscribed channels for new content.
-- **Play Latest Video:** Easily play the most recently uploaded video with a simple command.
+- **Instant Playback:** A command like "Are there new videos?" will automatically play the latest release on your TV.
-- **Optional Notifications:** Can be configured to notify you the moment a new video drops.
+- **Proactive Notifications:** Receive messages as soon as your favorite channels upload new content.

 **Example Voice Commands:**

-- "Does Hoa Ban Food have a new video?"
+- "Does Outdoor Boys have anything new?"
-- "Play the latest video from Sang vlog on the TV."
+- "Play the latest video from Gordon Ramsay."

 **Use Cases:**

-- Create a "morning brief" automation that plays the latest news from your trusted channels.
+- Watch morning news from trusted channels with just a voice command after waking up.
-- Ensure you never miss content from your favorite creators.
+- Enjoy evening entertainment with the latest travel vlogs without endless scrolling.

 [**View the detailed guide**](/home_assistant_play_favorite_youtube_channel_videos_en.md)